-A Riverside manager has donned her pinny to cook hundreds of meals for vulnerable residents in supported accommodation in Suffolk during the Covid-19 pandemic.
+A Riverside manager has donned her pinny to cook hundreds of meals for residents in supported accommodation in Suffolk during the Covid-19 pandemic.

 When the lockdown measures were enforced across the country, it meant that activities with residents in Riverside’s supported housing services were temporarily stalled to ensure that social distancing guidelines from the government were adhered to prevent the spread of the coronavirus.

-So for Riverside’s Nicola Baker she decided to put her chef’s hat on and provide meals for vulnerable customers at Peppercorn Lodge young parents accommodation to help them get through the lockdown – especially since some residents have lost their jobs or been furloughed and are struggling financially.
+So for Riverside’s Nicola Baker she decided to put her chef’s hat on and provide meals for customers at Peppercorn Lodge young parents accommodation to help them get through the lockdown – especially since some residents have lost their jobs or been furloughed and are struggling financially.

 Nicola, from Ipswich, said: “Before the pandemic I held cookery sessions with them at least once a fortnight so they could learn how to cook wholesome meals on a budget and even sneak in the veggies the children wouldn’t normally eat.
 But we had to stop them when the lockdown began and they missed the sessions including the meals they ate at the end of it.